-- 5.57 The Environment Agency identified several of the Northern New River Wells (NNRW) sources (groundwater sources which discharge into the New River, which we then transfer to our reservoirs in the Lee Valley) as being subject to the licence capping policy, primarily due to a risk of deterioration of the River Lee.
-Our surface water abstraction at New Gauge (an abstraction from the River Lee into the New River, which we again then transfer to our reservoirs in the Lee Valley) was not identified as falling under the licence capping requirement. - 5.58 The NNRW sources identified contribute a total of 74.7 MI/d of Deployable Output to London.
-Capping each source's abstraction licence at the volume abstracted over the period April 2010 March 2016 would have resulted in a DO reduction of 47.7 MI/d, a considerable volume which would trigger major investment (of the order of hundreds of millions of pounds).
-The reason for the large difference between "Recent Actual Abstraction" and "Deployable Output" is that many of the NNRW sources were used infrequently during the period 2010-2016 due to issues that have arisen from historical pollution (from a nearby chemical works). - 5.59 Making licence reductions at our New Gauge source is assumed to not result in Deployable Output loss for London WRZ, as our River Lee abstractions are such that abstraction can be deferred at New Gauge and taken at other abstraction points further downstream.
-Making licence reductions at our New Gauge source would, however, be more likely to result in direct environmental gain for the River Lee than making licence reductions at our NNRW sources. - 5.60 We are currently unsure of the maximum feasible abstraction reduction that we could make at our New Gauge abstraction, prior to making interventions at our WTWs in the Lee Valley due to bromate and nitrate risks in the area. - 5.61 In order to prevent risk of deterioration to the River Lee while attempting to avoid unnecessary investment, we have provisionally agreed an approach with the Environment Agency whereby we will: - Cap the identified NNRW sources' annual licences at a level equal to the maximum annual abstraction over the period 2010-2020 - Cap the New Gauge source's annual licence at a level equal to the maximum annual abstraction over the period 2010-2020 - Implement a Section 20 agreement, whereby: - During normal conditions, we would limit aggregate abstraction across the identified NNRW sources and New Gauge to the average aggregate abstraction across the period April 2010 March 2016.
+- 5.58 The Environment Agency identified several of the Northern New River Wells (NNRW) sources (groundwater sources which discharge into the New River, which we then transfer to our reservoirs in the Lee Valley) and the New Gauge surface water abstraction as being subject to the licence capping policy, primarily due to a risk of deterioration of the River Lee. - 5.59 The NNRW sources identified contribute a total of 74.7 Ml/d of Deployable Output to London.
+Capping each source's abstraction licence at the volume abstracted over the period April 2010 March 2016 would have resulted in a DO reduction of 47.7 Ml/d, a considerable volume which would trigger major investment (of the order of hundreds of millions of pounds).
+The reason for the large difference between "Recent Actual Abstraction" and "Deployable Output" is that many of the NNRW sources were used infrequently during the period 2010-2016 due to issues that have arisen from historical pollution (from a nearby chemical works). - 5.60 Making licence reductions at our New Gauge source is assumed to not result in Deployable Output loss for London WRZ, as our River Lee abstractions are such that abstraction can be deferred at New Gauge and taken at other abstraction points further downstream.
+Making licence reductions at our New Gauge source would, however, be more likely to result in direct environmental gain for the River Lee than making licence reductions at our NNRW sources. - 5.61 We are currently unsure of the maximum feasible abstraction reduction that we could make at our New Gauge abstraction, prior to making interventions at our WTWs in the Lee Valley due to bromate and nitrate risks in the area. - 5.62 In order to prevent risk of deterioration to the River Lee while attempting to avoid unnecessary investment, we have provisionally agreed an approach with the Environment Agency whereby we will: - Cap the identified NNRW sources' annual licences at a level equal to the maximum annual abstraction over the period 2010-2020 - Cap the New Gauge source's annual licence at a level equal to the average annual abstraction over the period 2010-2016.
+Implement a Section 20 agreement, whereby: - During normal conditions, we would limit aggregate abstraction across the identified NNRW sources and New Gauge to the average aggregate abstraction across the period April 2010 March 2016.